KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

 So if an override meta layer wants to mix default and custom layer locations, the override paths must contain both custom and default layer locations.

+* If the override layer is both present and contains `override_paths`, the paths from the environment variable `VK_LAYER_PATH` are ignored when searching for explicit layers.
+For example, when both the meta layer override paths and `VK_LAYER_PATH` are present, none of the layers in `VK_LAYER_PATH` are discoverable, and the loader will not find them.
 ## Layer Manifest File Format

 The Khronos loader uses manifest files to discover available layer libraries